 Without further ado, here’s the answer: Brazil.
 Yes, France’s longest border is with Brazil, a country on an entirely different continent.
 Not with Spain, Belgium, or any other European nation.
 Even though most people only think of the European part when they think of France.

-First of all, for those who are new to follow us and don’t know that we never make things up, here is the proof from Google:
+First of all, for those who are new to following us and don’t know that we never make things up, here is the proof from Google.

 There is no such distinction with French Guiana, except the obvious geographic one.
 Residents of French Guiana are full citizens of France.
 The French Guiana territory is fully a part of France.

 So since it’s entirely part of France, that territory’s border with Brazil (730 km) means France’s longest border is there, not in Europe.

 By the way, this is a fascinating part of the world, relatively remote and isolated.
 It would be an awesome spot for those who want to avoid overcrowded, touristy places.

 The Guyanas region (the name means “land of many waters”) is not just comprised of that French territory, as 5 different European countries colonized 5 distinct Guianas:

 - British Guiana (now the independent nation of Guyana)

 - Dutch Guiana (now the independent nation of Suriname)

 - Portuguese Guiana (now a region of Brazil)